stevencox/stars/README.md

 | Python        | 3.6      | Languages     | Among the most common data science languages.|

 ### **DevOps**

+DevOps is the merger of software development and operations.
+We will make infrastructure code.
+We now manage the entire architecture of Stars as repeatable rules encoded in software.

 * **DevOps**: Automate core system architecture components with Ansible
 * **Containers**: Automate application level data science stacks with Docker and Ansible.